 An exploration site at ConocoPhillips’ Willow prospect is seen from the air in the 2019 winter season.
-The U.S. Bureau of Land Management issued an environmental report on Wednesday that is one of the milestones needed for federal approval of full field development.
+Willow is located in the National Petroleum Reserve in Alaska.
 (Photo by Judy Patrick/provided by ConocoPhillips Alaska Inc.)

 The biggest Alaska oil development in two decades is a step closer to regulatory approval.
 The U.S. Bureau of Land Management on Wednesday released its recommendation for how ConocoPhillips’ massive Willow project on the North Slope would be developed.

 Willow, if developed, would be the farthest-west producing field on the North Slope.
 It would tap into reserves of about 600 million barrels and, at peak production, produce 180,000 barrels per day, according to ConocoPhillips.

 It could make a difference in how much money the state government brings in.
 Willow is the biggest of the pending or possible developments supporting a projection by the Alaska Department of Natural Resources for an increase in North Slope oil production after about 2027.

 Under federal law, large projects must go through a review of the projected impact they will have on the environment.
 In the case of Willow, former President Donald Trump’s administration in 2020 had approved Willow based on the original environmental impact statement.